Nolan Ryan: Texas Rangers (1989–1993)

 Ryan tore a ligament in his pitching arm in Seattle on September 22, 1993.
 The injury ended his career two starts earlier than planned, at age 46.
 Ryan briefly attempted to pitch past the injury, and he threw one additional pitch after tearing his ligament.
-Ryan's last start was his career-worst; he allowed a single, four walks, and a grand slam in the top of the first without recording an out.
+Ryan's last start was his career-worst; he allowed a single, four walks, and a grand slam in the bottom of the first without recording an out.
 It was his record-setting 10th grand slam given up of his career.
-(Ryan left trailing 5–0, and the fourth walk was completed by a reliever after Ryan's injury, but credited to Ryan.)
+Ryan left trailing 5–0, and was eventually charged with the loss in a 7–4 defeat; Ryan's fourth walk was completed after his injury by reliever Steve Dreyer, but charged to Ryan.
 Greg Myers of the California Angels was the last strikeout victim of Nolan Ryan's career, on September 17, 1993.

 Ryan finished his career having played in the major leagues a record of 27 seasons.
 He was the final active player from the 1960s to retire from Major League Baseball, outlasting Carlton Fisk (the final active position player) by three months.

 In five seasons with the Rangers, Ryan had a 51–39 record, a 3.43 ERA, 1.12 WHIP, with 353 walks and 939 strikeouts in 840 innings over 129 starts.